kt3k/function-branch/README.md

 # function-branch v1.0.0

-This is Function.prototype enhancement which enables developers to easily define classes in ES5 syntax.
+> Function.prototype enhancement which makes it easier to define classes in ES5 syntax.

 # Usage